Information about the Prevention of Antibiotic Resistance project

 The Prevention of Antibiotic Resistance project focuses on the prevention of inappropriate or unnecessary use of antibiotics in the Czech population.
 It responds to the rise of antibiotic resistance, i.e. the resistance of bacteria to antibiotics, which is mainly caused by the excessive and inappropriate use of antibiotics in human and veterinary medicine.
 Lack of preventive measures and poor control of infections further contribute to the importance of confronting antibiotic resistance as these factors lead to the spread of resistant microbes in health care facilities and in the general population.

-The project Prevention of Antibiotic Resistance (ZD-PDP2-001) was supported by a grant of 67.737 million EUR.
+The project Prevention of Antibiotic Resistance (ZD-PDP2-001) was supported by a grant of 67.737 million CZK.
 The project was funded by the European Economic Area Grants 2014-2021 from the Health Programme.
 Read more

 Increased consumption and misuse of antibiotics in both human and veterinary medicine is leading to an increase in bacterial resistance.
 To maintain the effectiveness of antibiotics, they should only be used in justified cases and it is therefore essential that prescribers have up-to-date recommendations for treatment to accurately navigate the indications.